 My world is infinitely better for the people that the gallery has brought me into contact with… the artists, lovers, and lovers of art… it’s what keeps me pushing forward.”

 I think Bill’s final thought is the thought I would leave you with.
 Keep pushing forward.

-Be your authentic self.
-Dare to dream, and be brave enough to foster your dreams and your talents.
+Dare to dream, and be brave enough to follow your passions and your talents.

 While following your passion is not always easy, anyone who has gotten to the other side will tell you that it was well worth the journey.

 So be brave, take those first steps, and don’t stop until you get to where you have always wanted to be.

 You can do anything you set your mind to – if you never give up on yourself and will work for it.